SCBMBON/bon-website-2020/bootstrap/research/data-integration/index.md

 		<div class="col-md-8">
 		<h3>Physical data</h3>

-		<p> To understand regional patterns of marine biodiversity, SBC MBON focuses on physical data for which there is continuous coverage within the region.
+		<p> To understand regional patterns of marine biodiversity, SCB MBON focuses on physical data for which there is continuous coverage within the region.
 The data includes:
 			<ul>
 				<li>bathymetry and substrate data derived from sonar surveys</li>
 				<li>sea-surface temperature, chlorophyll and local kelp canopy derived from satellite imagery</li>